emscripten-core/emscripten/site/source/docs/api_reference/fiber.h.rst

   .. c:member:: em_arg_callback_func entry

     Entry point.
 If not NULL, this function will be called when the fiber is switched into.
-Otherwise, :c:member:`emscripten_fiber_t.asyncify_data` is
+Otherwise, :c:member:`emscripten_fiber_t.asyncify_data` (under
-    used to rewind the call stack.
+    Asyncify) or native stack switching (under JSPI) is used to resume the call stack.

   .. c:member:: void *user_data